 Restoring your iPhone can be a great way to fix the device when for some reason it is not working correctly.
 You’ve probably experienced some of these software problems like your iPhone failing to start or a software glitch that can cause your device to fail to work correctly.
 The best way to eliminate these problems and refresh the device is to restore it.
-But you may have heard that restoring our iPhone could cause you to lose the photos you have saved on the device.
+But you may wonder "if i restore my iphone will i lose my photos".
+The answer is yes, restoring iPhone could cause you to lose the photos you have saved on the device.

 What you must understand is that there are different scenarios under which you can restore your iPhone.
 To distinguish these restore options, we thought it’s a good idea to introduce each one separately.
 This way, you can decide which option best works for you.